LucaMalavolta/PyORBIT/docs/installation.md

  pip install pyorbit-package
 ```

-Note that the name is  `pyorbit-package` and not  `pyorbit`, as the former was already taken by another package in PyPI (altough not installable).
+Note that the name is  `pyorbit-package` and not  `pyorbit`, as the former was already taken by another package in PyPI (although not installable).
 The name for package importation will still be `pyorbit`:

 ```{code} bash
  python -c "import pyorbit"